hazelcast/hazelcast-jet-contrib/http/README.md

 ```

 While the pipeline above runs, if you make a GET request to the HTTP endpoint
-you should see a similar output:
+you should see a similar output like below:

 ```bash
 $ curl -X GET http://192.168.1.25:5801/items